Saviour Machine: The Legend trilogy (1997–2007)

 Saviour Machine next turned to the Legend trilogy.
 Legend was advertised as "the unofficial soundtrack to the end of the world" in promotional materials owing to its study of end-time Biblical prophecy.
 The Legend trilogy comprises four full-length CDs totaling more than five hours of music.
 Legend I and Legend II were released in 1997 and 1998, respectively.
-The studio composition of the band stayed the same through "Legend II" after which Jeff Clayton and Jayson Heart left the band.
+The studio composition of the band stayed the same through Legend II after which Jeff Clayton and Jayson Heart left the band.
 Legend III:I was released in 2001.
 The long-awaited final disc, Legend III:II, was scheduled to be released July 7, 2007.
 Legend parts I through III:I were released by MCM Music and Massacre Records; however, Legend III:II was released independently.
 On May 27, 2007, Eric Clayton released a statement on the Saviour Machine MySpace blog saying that, due to health problems, he would not be able to finish Legend III:II in time to make the July 7 release date.
 He released samples of rough mixes of each song on Legend III:II on SeventhCircle.net throughout July.

 Most of the lyrical content of the Legend series is based on the Book of Revelation and other Biblical prophecy.
 The first album draws from the Old Testament and New Testament, except the Book of Revelation, and include biblical references and a concordance.
 Legend II continues where part one ended - the rise of the antichrist.
 Musically, the Legend albums showcase a further refinement of Saviour Machine's rock and classical music style.

 Saviour Machine has performed a limited number of concerts in the US, Germany and Mexico City since undertaking the Legend trilogy.
 A second live album was released in 2002, again featuring a performance from Owen Teck Rocknight in Owen, Germany.
 Live in Deutschland 2002 featured selections from Legend I, Legend II and Legend III:I.

+Inactive years (2008–2016)

+Eric Clayton has repeatedly stated that Saviour Machine's work will end upon the completion of the Legend trilogy.
+In a video message on September 3, 2009, he stated that despite his frail health he is doing quite well and plans to release segments from a journal he has been keeping since 1997.
+He said that the excerpts will likely serve as his final interview.

+Despite these statements, Saviour Machine's homepage went offline in 2013.
+Saviour Machine's Facebook page, which had received regular updates through 2012, also went inactive during 2013, and subsequently was taken down in 2014.
+Eric Clayton officially retired Saviour Machine as a band and the whole unfinished Legend project in the same year.